ZEISS-PiWeb/PiWeb-Import-Sdk/docs/plugin_fundamentals/import_automation.md

 [...]
 ```

 `CreatePiWebRestClient` provides the options and establishes a connection via REST.
-To access a PiWeb Server instance via PiWeb API, various authentication methods are offered, which we provide in a switch that checks the import target accordingly.\
+To access a PiWeb Server instance via *PiWeb API*, various authentication methods are offered, which we provide in a switch that checks the import target accordingly.\
-Next, we use the PiWeb API to establish the connection, this is done via a REST client.
+Next, we use the *PiWeb API* to establish the connection, this is done via a REST client.
 To do this, we use the `ImportTarget` information provided via the context.

 {% capture details %}
 ```c#